• Skip to primary navigation

 Dessert Charcuterie Board

 Since this isn't, strictly speaking, a recipe, you don't need to use exactly what I use!
-I love the idea of using this dessert charcuterie board to showcase all the baking I've done recently, and I think that the cookies I used work really well together.
+I love the idea of using this gorgeous dessert charcuterie board as a great way to showcase all the baking I've done recently, and I think that the cookies I used work really well together.

-But there's no need to go all-out baking!
-You can arrange an amazing charcuterie board with store-bought Christmas cookies and lots of low-key treats!
+But there's no need to go all-out baking for this dessert platter!
+You can arrange an amazing charcuterie board with grocery store bought Christmas cookies and lots of low-key treats!
 Go wild!
 Whatever you like to enjoy this time of year is fair game.
-But here's what I would suggest for your Christmas charcuterie board shopping list:
+But here's what I would suggest for your Christmas charcuterie board shopping list, starting with some of my favorite recipes for homemade treats:

 • No Spread Sugar Cookies - These simple, no-chill cutout cookies are, to me, the perfect Christmas Cookie!
 They deserve to be shown off on this charcuterie board!